plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 author: Interview with the Daffodil ordination family
 ---

 <p class="editors-preface">On 5 November 2023, ten young people shed their hair to become novice monks and nuns of the Daffodil ordination family in Plum Village France.
-The newsletter team had a chance to interview them after their ordination to learn about their journeys, transformations, challenges, and aspirations.</p>
+The editorial team had a chance to interview them after their ordination to learn about their journeys, transformations, challenges, and aspirations.</p>

 <!-- https://plumvillage.org/articles/daffodil-family-ordination-ceremony-2023
     Sister Chân Đôn Hạnh – Sister True Kind Action